Skip to content

 We don't try to define Wakaranai too tightly.

-We're not here to fix it in place or turn it into a finished idea.
+We're not interested in freezing it at a certain moment or turning it into a finished idea.

-We're just the stewards, caring for the space and letting it evolve as it should.
+We're just the stewards, caring for the space, paying attention, and letting it evolve as it should.

 Some guests come for powder days.